cetrasoft/info_products-rails_helpers/content/book/2-description_lists.md

 Let's jump in and see what we're talking about here!

 First, let's get familiar with the structure of a description list.
-They look like this:
+It looks like this:

 ![alt](../images/2-description_lists/example_1.png)